willfurnass/sheffield_hpc/README.rst

 Sheffield High Performance Computing Documentation
 ==================================================

-This is the source code for the documentation of Sharc and Iceberg, The University of Sheffield's High Performance Computing clusters.
+This is the source code for the documentation of ShARC and Iceberg, The University of Sheffield's High Performance Computing clusters.
 It is written in the rst format.

 For a guide on the rst file format see `this <http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_ document.